 Doctoral education occurs through both required and elective coursework along with research undertaken under the auspices of your major advisor and advisory committee.
 We are a 60-credit program, consisting of 45 (15 courses) in coursework and 15 in dissertation research.
 You, your major advisor, and your committee together develop the plan-of-study that will reflect your interests and abilities to engage in public health scholarship.

 The Ph.D. in Public Health is a full-time program, requiring students to register for at least three courses (9 credits) each semester to maintain their full-time status (unless the student has a 20-hour per week graduate assistantship, in which case two courses or six credits per semester qualifies as full-time status).
 This is a substantial commitment of time and effort; one that’s necessary for timely completion of your degree.
-Our program opened in 2007, and, as of Fall 2017, 19 students have been awarded the Ph.D., and we currently have 11 students in the program.
+Since the opening of the program in 2007, over 20 students have been awarded the Ph.D. with most obtaining appointments at academic and other research-related institutions.

 Applications are first reviewed by the University of Connecticut Graduate School for completeness, and forwarded to the Program in Applied Public Health Sciences.